Xxpensive: Music video

 A music video for "Xxpen$ive" was released on February 14, 2017 and directed by Mikey Minden.
 She has described the vibe for the music video as, "'80s Miami Scarface meets '80s Playboy meets strip clubs meets '80s Ferraris meets everything fabulous in the '80s — pink, lilac, baby blue — all of that!"
 Justin Moran of Out described the music video as "the gayest thing you'll watch all day".
 Moran stated that "Jayne's music video has the same campy over-the-top quality of Fergie's "M.I.L.F. $" or Gwen Stefani's "The Sweet Escape," as she lounges in a stylized bedroom, soaks in a dreamy bubble bath and works through slick choreo in a white pantsuit and futuristic sunnies.
 At this point, Ms. Jayne's message is very clear: She's ridiculously rich, absolutely untouchable and gives zero fucks about what you think."

 Usage in media

 The song featured in the "Auto Shop" sketch with Chris Pine on the late-night show Saturday Night Live aired on May 6, 2017.
 In 2018, the song was featured in ShoeDazzle's "Boot Season" commercial starring Erika Jayne.
-The song can be heard in the German comedy film High Society (2017) and reality show The Real Housewives of Beverly Hills.
+The song can be heard in the German comedy film High Society (2017) and the reality TV show The Real Housewives of Beverly Hills.